-This is the transcript for Episode 455 of the Community Broadband Bits Podcast.
-We're joined by Jonathan Chambers, a partner at Conexon to talk about ideas for how to improve structuring rural broadband subsidies in a way that takes advantage of fiber infrastructure's long life.
+This is the transcript for Episode 457 of the Community Broadband Bits Podcast.
+We're joined two representatives from Conway Corp, a municipal utility in Conway, Arkansas to hear about their commitment to providing high quality Internet access to residents over the last four decades.
 Listen to the podcast here or read the transcript below.

 Bret Carroll: Thank you Christopher.
 Glad to be here.

 Christopher Mitchell: We also have Jason Hansen, who is the chief technology officer.
 Welcome.